idan53780/RT_Emotion_Detection/README.md

 - Communication aids for individuals with impairments
 - Audience reaction analysis

-> 🚧 **This project is under active development.** Features and performance will improve in future versions.

 ## 📌 Features
 - Real-time emotion detection via webcam or video file input